 Frequent operations are bug source isolation to deterministic components, where encapsulation of non-determinism usually simplifies the process.
 In contrast to that, concurrent code is tricky to debug, because one needs to trace multiple execution flows to estimate where the origin of the incorrect state is.

-The process of debugging means to use static and dynamic program analysis and its automation and adaption to speed up bug (classes) elimination for the (classes of) target systems.
+The process of debugging means to use static and dynamic (software) system analysis and its automation and adaption to speed up bug (classes) elimination for the (classes of) target systems.

 One can generally categorize methods into the following list [automate, simplify, observe, understand, learn] (asoul)